paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 Section 3(h)(4) of the Presidential Transition Act of 1963, referred to in par.
 (1), is section 3(h)(4) of Pub.
 L. 88–277, which is set out in a note under [section 102 of Title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section102&num=0&edition=prelim), The President.

 #### Codification
-Section was formerly classified as a note under section 435b of chapter 15 of this title prior to editorial reclassification in chapter 45 of this title.
+Section was formerly classified as a note under [section 435b of this title](./chapter-015-national-security.md#section-435b) prior to editorial reclassification as this section.

 Section is comprised of subsec. (c) of section 7601 of Pub.
 L. 108–458.
 Subsec. (a) of section 7601 amended provisions set out as a note under [section 102 of Title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section102&num=0&edition=prelim), The President, subsec. (b) of section 7601 is not classified to the Code, and subsec. (d) of section 7601 is set out as a note under [section 102 of Title 3](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title3-section102&num=0&edition=prelim).